 After Dinner Mints Recipe makes delightful and delicious mints made from scratch like Grandma used to make.

-Substitute butter for one ingredient in same formula and enjoy Old Fashioned Butter Mints Recipe, too.
-Recipe below.
+Substitute butter for one ingredient in the same formula and enjoy Old Fashioned Butter after Mints Recipe, too.
+(Recipe below.)

-Making After Dinner Mints is a dessert the whole family will enjoy making together as well as eating.
+After Dinner Mints Recipe makes a dessert the entire family will enjoy making together as well as eating.

-Place sugar, water and corn syrup in a 2 quart saucepan and set on medium heat.
+Place sugar, water and corn syrup in a 2 quart saucepan and set it on medium heat.

-Place your candy thermometer on the side of the pan so the bulb is down into to liquid but not touching the bottom or sides of pan.
+Place your candy thermometer on the inside of the pan so that the bulb is down into to liquid but not touching the bottom or sides of pan.

 Let the candy cook without stirring until it reaches 260F.